Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Related Work

 \section{Related Work}

-In this section, we discuss existing works about reward machines and how this paper fits within that body of literature.
+In this section, we discuss existing works on the topic of reward machines and how this paper fits within that body of literature.
 We then discuss how reward machines relate more generally with approaches for reward specifications and knowledge exploitation in RL.